Exploring Somatic EMDR

 The Synergy of EMDR and Somatic Therapy:

 When EMDR and somatic therapy are blended together, they offer a unique and comprehensive approach to healing that addresses both the cognitive and somatic aspects of trauma healing.
-As the client becomes more self attuned their capacity to stay with and acnowledge challenging emotions and memories increases.
-Reprocessing in EMDR is not likely to be successful if the client becomes hyper or hypoaroused.
+As the client becomes more self attuned their capacity to stay with and acknowledge challenging emotions and memories increases.
+Reprocessing in EMDR is not likely to be successful if the client becomes hyper or hypo-aroused.
 Somatic therapy is a beautiful process for fostering mindful presence and for building resilience within one’s nervous system so that reprocessing using EMDR becomes tolerable and successful.

 Please connect with me today to inquire about starting your own Somatic EMDR Journey!
 I look forward to connecting with you!